 Lyon Canyon Creek, a seasonal watercourse located in the center of the project site, is the primary drainage and watershed within the project site, draining eastward.
 An unnamed seasonal drainage that drains into Towsley Canyon along the south side of the project site drains a small portion of the site.
-Upon exiting the site, watercourses become channelized as they flow southeast underneath I-5.
-Both streams are tributaries of the South Fork Santa Clara River.
+Upon exiting the site, each watercourse becomes channelized as it flows underneath I-5.
+Both streams serve as tributaries to the South Fork Santa Clara River.
+The project site is part of the Santa Clara River watershed.
 Figure 4, Watersheds in the Vicinity of Lyons Canyon Ranch, illustrates the boundaries of each major subwatershed within the vicinity of the Lyons Canyon Ranch project site.